 For example, you are a countertop maker and need to figure out how many slabs of a certain size you need to order for a job.
-Thus, amount of material needed should be broken down into a series of small rectangles (see this request).
+Thus, the amount of material needed should be broken down into a series of small rectangles (see this request).

 Below you should enter the dimensions of the master slab in Length x Width format, then dimensions of rectangular pieces and their quantity, in Length x Width x Quantity format, one type of rectangles per line.